arkency/reactjs_koans/README.md

 ## Instructions

+  1. Remember about running the setup script before you start working on Koans!
-  1. Work on the code found in the `exercises` directory and run the tests to see if you did everything right.
+  2. Work on the code found in the `exercises` directory and run the tests to see if you did everything right.
-  2. You need to do the exercises in the given order.
+  3. You need to do the exercises in the given order.
-  3. Try to not peek at the test files!
+  4. Try to not peek at the test files!
 They contain spoilers.
-  4. To run the tests, use `npm run test`.
+  5. To run the tests, use `npm run test`.
 To automatically run tests when your code changes, use `npm run watch`.

 ## Video walkthrough